sapcc/openstack-audit-middleware/README.md

     driver = log

-When audit events are sent via 'messagingv2' or 'messaging', middleware can specify a transport URL if it's transport URL needs to be different from the service's own messaging transport setting.
+When audit events are sent via 'messagingv2' or 'messaging', middleware can specify a transport URL if its transport URL needs to be different from the service's own messaging transport setting.
 Other Transport related settings are read from oslo messaging sections defined in service configuration e.g.
 'oslo_messaging_rabbit'.